isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-lungs/index.md

 conducted a study using 12 spiders to note that the spiders used their web like their gill when they're under water.
 The web is silk like and will enable oxygen to move from the environment near the ware and get to the spider while also allowing carbon dioxide to get back to the environment.
 Seymour reported that the diving-bell spiders could survive for over 24 hours under water.
 Therefore, these arachnids will easily hide from their prey and predators.
-## How Sea Spiders Breathe Without� Gills or�Lungs
+## How Sea Spiders Breathe Without Gills orLungs

 Many strange creatures exist in the cold Antarctic depths  particularly under the Antarctic ice.
 Giant sea spiders are the strangest of them all.
 Definitely, the Antarctic spider species will grow very big while the normal sea spiders are usually small in size.
 In addition, these Antarctic spiders have even more strange internal organs.
 For example, youll find a section of their guts and even all their genitals in their legs.
 Further, they have a very weak